Veterans Transitional Housing Program

 • Willing to undergo criminal background check

 Most veterans are referred by the Federal VA Medical Center, and the Grant and Per Diem (GPD) Liaison, Tony Sparber, who can be reached at 253 348 1475.
 Veterans may also call the Homeless program at the American Lakes main line, at (253) 583-2825 for information and referral.
-Because we are a VA Grant and Per Diem Program, Randy screens applicants at the Federal VA level and routes them to Building 9.
+Because we are a VA Grant and Per Diem Program, Randy screens applicants at the Federal VA level and routes them to the Transitional Housing Program for Veterans .
 We also accept community referrals through Dennis Brown.
 Veterans may contact 360-895-4371 or email firstname.lastname@example.org for more information.

 SERVICES PROVIDED TO VETERANS IN THE PROGRAM